 You should review the calibration results carefully.
 You may want to refer to Sections 4.3 and 4.5.7 of the Technical Guidelines for Multifamily Building Energy Audits (ORNL/TM-2014/0297) for some guidance on how to do this.
 [Note: The report will be published in the near future.]
 If the results are not satisfactory, you may want to make adjustments to the building description inputs and rerun the calibration.
+Inputs that may need adjustment include thermostat settings, infiltration rates, lighting and appliance power densities, and system efficiencies.
 To do so, click the blue Calibration Lock button.
 The button will turn green indicating that the building description forms are unlocked and you can make changes to them.
 Also, the Calibration Run and Calibration Report buttons will turn gray indicating that the previous run and results are now unavailable (Status 1A).
 Then, modify the building inputs, lock the forms, perform the Calibration Run again, and view the results.
 If the calibration results are satisfactory, you can now perform a Measures Run.